 How to qualify as a solicitor in Scotland

 A large portion of all trainees’ work will involve legal research, drafting agreements, attending client meetings and court, and corresponding with clients.
-‘Being based in a Scottish office has its perks; we get the chance to work on smaller, unique local projects too,’ explains Murray Dunn, trainee solicitor at CMS Cameron McKenna in Scotland.
+‘Being based in a Scottish office has its perks; we get the chance to work on smaller, unique local projects too,’ explains Murray Dunn, a corporate lawyer who trained at CMS in Scotland.
 ‘For example, there are a lot of renewable resources in Scotland so we’ve worked on hydro-projects and wind farms.
 You tend to get more responsibility because there are fewer people involved.
 The office is smaller so you get to know more people of varying seniority.’

 How will I be assessed as a trainee solicitor?

 During the traineeship you’ll regularly review your progress with your supervising solicitor.
 You will have completed your PEAT 1 assessment during the diploma in professional legal practice; during the traineeship you must meet the PEAT 2 outcomes in order to qualify as a solicitor.
 Trainees must complete a minimum of 60 hours of trainee continuing professional development (TCPD) – structured learning sessions – as part of the traineeship.
 This will usually be organised by your employer.

 At the end of the two-year period, you’ll be known as a newly qualified (NQ) solicitor.
 Some NQs will stay on to work with the firm or organisation they trained with; however, you’ll usually need to apply for a role.
 Your employer isn’t obligated to keep you on, but also if you want to move to a different firm or organisation or work in a different area of law, you are free to do so.
 Whether the training organisation is large or small, though, it will always recruit trainees with the ultimate aim of producing a well rounded, employable NQ at the end.

 Qualifying as an advocate